RockLib/RockLib.Configuration/RockLib.Configuration.ProxyFactory/README.md

 A factory that creates instances of property-only interfaces, defined at run-time, and populated with values defined in an instance of `IConfiguration`.

+Note: The 3.0.0 release of this library will be the final version with upgrades and changes.
+Bug fixes will continue to be released as needed.
+We strongly encourage developers to use standard .NET configuration libraries directly like `Microsoft.Extensions.Configuration` in place of `RockLib.Configuration`.

 ## Supported Targets

 This library supports the following targets: